-By Jessianna Saville, Renal Dietitian
+By Jessianna Saville, Kidney Dietitian

-Coffee is staple for more than 5 out of 10 Americans who drink it daily1.
+Coffee is a staple for more than 5 out of 10 Americans who drink it daily1.
 When people find out they have kidney disease and must make dietary changes, one of the first questions they ask is, “Do I need to give up my coffee?”

 The Amount of Coffee You Drink